What training reveals about neural network complexity: Relating training behavior to NN complexity close to the training data

-Theorem~\ref{theorem:trajectory} thus shows that lower complexity learners will have a shorter (normalized) bias trajectory.
-If $\{\epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})\}_{t\in T}$ remain approximately constant, the trajectory length will grow linearly with the average Lipschitz constant of the learner close to the training data.
+Theorem~\ref{theorem:trajectory} shows that lower complexity learners will have a shorter (normalized) bias trajectory.
+If $\epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})$ and $\alpha_t$ remain approximately constant throughout $T$, the trajectory will grow linearly with the Lipschitz constant of the learner close to the training data.

+\paragraph{Why we focus on the first layer bias.} It might be originally surprising that the gradient w.r.t. $\bb_1$ is indicative of NN complexity.
+While the value of $\bb_1$ is not particularly informative, it turns out that the way it changes over successive SGD iterations reflects the operation of the entire NN: since $\bb_1$ and $\bx$ are processed by the NN in a similar fashion, the sensitivity of the NN output w.r.t. changes in the bias relates to those induced by changes in the input.
+Indeed, via the chain rule, we have

-\textbf{Why we focus on the 1st layer bias.} Term $\bb_1$ can be interpreted as the input of the second layer when the 1st layer's output is zeroed out at the end of the forward pass.
-Then, via the chain rule, the gradient of $\ell(f(\bx),y)$ with respect to $\bb_1$ is directly related with the gradient of $f_d\circ \cdots \circ f_2(\bx)$ with respect to $\bx$ and thus with the Lipschitz constant of the same sub-network.
-This also explains why the singular values of $\bW_1$ appear in the bound: since the gradient of $\bb_1$ does not yield information about $\bW_1$, we account for it separately.
-Alternatively, as explained in Appendix~\ref{subsec:appendix_lipschitz_1st_layer}, the 1st layer Lipschitz constant can be controlled in terms of the change in parameters.
-We also note that an identical argument can be utilized to connect the gradient of $\bb_{l-1}$ with the Lipschitz constant of $f_d\circ \cdots \circ f_l(\bx)$.
+where, for simplicity of exposition, we consider here the case in which $\rho_d$ is the identity function and thus $\bS_{d}(\bx) = 1$.
+The above equation also explains why the singular values of $\bW_1$ appear in the bound: since the gradient of $\bb_1$ does not yield information about $\bW_1$, we account for it separately.
+Alternatively, as explained in Appendix~\ref{subsec:appendix_lipschitz_1st_layer}, the first layer Lipschitz constant can be controlled by also taking into account the dynamics of $\bW_1$ and $\bW_2$.
+We also note that an identical argument can be utilized to connect the gradient of $\bb_{l}$ with the Lipschitz constant of $f_d\circ \cdots \circ f_{l+1}(\bx)$.

-\textbf{Understanding the normalization.} The normalization by $\alpha_t \, \epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})$ renders the bound independent of the learning rate $\alpha_t$ as well as of how well the network fits the training data.
-For instance, for a mean-squared error (MSE) and a binary cross-entropy (BCE) loss,
+\paragraph{Understanding the normalization.} The normalization by $\alpha_t \, \epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})$ renders the bound independent of the learning rate $\alpha_t$ as well as of how well the network fits the training data.
+When a mean-squared error (MSE) and a binary cross-entropy (BCE) loss is employed

 with $y,\hat{y} \in \Rbb$ and $y,\hat{y} \in [0,1]$, respectively, we have